 The Novaverse Chronicles ₃

 The Novaverse gains structure.
-Tesla and Nova build the foundation of Tesla University — one directory at a time.
+Teslanic and Nova build the foundation of Teslaverse University — one directory at a time.

 The Novaverse Chronicles ₃